Friday, July 24, 2009

 "Sobriety, I'm afraid," he answers.
 "I must drink desperately to regain my balance."

 I think in the same scene he also leans back and says, "Hell.... is my natural.... habitat!"
 A perfect battle cry for those of us for whom booze, drugs, and the inability or unwillingness to stop using them, had led to spiritual, mental, and physical dead ends.
-Perhaps the problem in the end is that the story cries out for a more poetic or abstract approach, something they might do today with CGI to create ever so slightly shifting hallucinations, or failing that, to cast an actor we perhaps love more than we do Finney, like say Richard Burton, who had to tell us he "was at the end of his rope" in NIGHT OF THE IGUANA, but we never really believed it, or the way Dean Martin deals with his shakes in RIO BRAVO or Ray Milland in LOST WEEKEND --all three actors were notorious drinkers who certainly knew the rough issues they depicted, but they never really seemed to sink deep into the depths.
-Most actors are far too vain for that -- no matter how low their character gets they know we really want to see them still be charismatic stars; they figure we can use our imagination to carry their character the rest of the way --and they're right.
+Perhaps the problem in the end is that the story cries out for a more poetic or abstract approach, something they might do today with CGI to create ever so slightly shifting hallucinations or, failing that, to cast an actor we perhaps love more than we do Finney, like say Richard Burton, who had to tell us he "was at the end of his rope" in NIGHT OF THE IGUANA, but we never really believed it, or the way Dean Martin in RIO BRAVO or Ray Milland in LOST WEEKEND --all actors who were real life notorious drinkers so they certainly knew the rough issues they depicted--never really seemed to sink deep into the depths.
+Most actors are far too vain for that.
+No matter how low their character gets, these other actors know we really want to see them still be charismatic stars; they figure we can use our imagination to carry their character the rest of the way --and they're right.